 There are two reasons why you need to give references for statistics, results from experiments, and other sources that are factual information.
 One reason is that somebody else did the work to discover and prove those facts, or did all the calculations to provide the statistics.
-If you do not reference, you look like you are trying to claim that you discovered this information yourself when in fact you simply read the results of someone else's work.
+If you do not reference, it may look like you are trying to claim that you discovered this information yourself when, in fact, you simply read the results of someone else's work.

 The other reason is about the reliability of whatever you are quoting.
 How does your lecturer know that the fact you are talking about is accurate?
 If you tell us where you found out this information, the person marking your work can look at the source of the data and be sure that it is a good academic source.

 I speak English as a foreign language.
 Can other students translate for me?

 Always seek help from official University sources only, rather than your friends.
 Your Bradford degree will be taken by employers as proof you are fluent in English.
 We must ensure you are!

 I've run out of time for my assignment, what should I do?